Abraham-Babs/forecast_hub/README.md

 python main.py
 ```

-Fetches ~50 markets from all categories, stores in SQLite, and launches dashboard at `http://localhost:8501`.
+Fetches markets meeting filtering criteria (volume ≥ $100k, OI ≥ $50k) from all 13 categories, stores in SQLite, and launches dashboard at `http://localhost:8501`.

 ### Dashboard Only